NetComposer/nksip/doc/plugins/trace.md

 ## Description

 This plugin allows to trace sent and received SIP messages to console or disk.
-You can start tracing any specific SipApp, and for any IP or a specific set of IPs.
+You can start tracing any specific Service, and for any IP or a specific set of IPs.

 See the `nksip_trace` option [bellow](#configuration-values).